Winter CSA Shares for 2017-2018 are SOLD OUT.

 A biweekly Winter CSA basket is larger than a typical weekly summer CSA basket, with generous portions (1.5-2 lb of root crops) and an average of 10-12 different vegetables in each basket.
 These items will keep very well in your fridge or kitchen.
 If you can’t use a full share yourself, a good option is to split one with a friend, relative, colleague or neighbour.
 Members who split shares are responsible for coordinating their own pick-up and distribution.
 (See How Many People Does a Share Feed? for more).

 Basket contents vary with the season, according to what is available on the farm.
 We grow over 40 different types of vegetables for our CSA, and over 100 varieties.
 Everything we grow is certified organic by Ecocert Canada.
-Greens will be more plentiful at the start of the season, with more storage crops during midwinter months (see Why Less Greens in Midwinter? for more).
+Greens will be more plentiful at the start of the season, with more storage crops during midwinter months (see Why Fewer Greens in Midwinter? for more).

 Here is a sample of typical baskets throughout the season (although each one will be different):